Abdullah0f/projectEase/readme.md

 ## API Endpoints

-The API endpoints are documented in the API documentation, which is hosted on Postman.
+The API endpoints are documented in the API documentation, which is hosted on Postman and can be found [here](https://documenter.getpostman.com/view/24815633/2s93Y6tKGX).

 ## Installation